 There are hundreds of free marketing courses and tools to promote a business online.
 And so you should be using at least a few of them when it comes to selling yourself as a freelancer.

 You can land your first client with confidence and without fear when you know how to reach out and pitch them.
 One good tool, which is sometimes too quickly overlooked by freelancers, is that of email marketing.
 Platforms such as Substack offer free email management solutions.

 An email newsletter is ideal for freelancers as it provides a level of professionalism, keeps you in contact with your potential customers, keeps current clients in the know and can be a persuasive tool to make that one potential client take the plunge.

 So, even if you’re only just considering email marketing you should at the very least give it a shot.
 It can be a great ROI, especially as the initial price is free!
 The same can be said for a number of other free marketing tools.

 Every time you work on a new project, you will likely learn a new skill or develop a solution which you weren’t capable of before.
-Each of these new skills can then be pushed further to become a new product that you can now sell.
+Each of these new skills can then be pushed further to become a new service that you can now sell.

 The more you grow your skill base, the more you offer as a freelancer, the more appealing and sellable you will become as a freelancer.
 One of the biggest challenges of freelancing is being able to push yourself further.